wilson888888888/mp3conv/README.md

 Supports variable and constant bitrate.

 Creates directory with mp3s in parent directory of working.

+Note: Apparently converting from lossy to lossy is a pretty bad thing.
+So try not to do that.
 ### Running:
 Run script inside directory with flacs.